YashasSamaga/BA-AntiAimbot/README.md

     Added player flags
     Changes from 1.2 to 1.2.1:

+Changes from 1.2 to 1.2.1:
 14/5/2015

     Renamed few functions(functions that are used within BustAim) Added Return Handling for OPSFA
     Minor Fixes & Indentations

+Changes from 1.2 to 1.2.2:
+15/5/2015

+    Added new settings which allows disabling profiling to save CPU Added WSTATS feature and a setting to disable it Changed default settings
+    Updated to Hook Method 7 from #EMIT Method